Teradata profit beats estimates on data analytics demand

+BRIEF-Freeport-McMoRan says as of Feb 24, PT-FI has not obtained approval to export concentrate - SEC Filing

+* As of Feb 24, 2017, PT-FI has not obtained approval to export concentrate and production remains suspended - SEC filing

-Teradata Corp's (TDC.N) quarterly profit trumped estimates and the company raised its full-year profit forecast, riding a surge in demand for data storage and analytics products.
+Aug 2 Teradata Corp's quarterly profit trumped estimates and the company raised its full-year profit forecast, riding a surge in demand for data storage and analytics products.

 Teradata is betting on the growing market for "big data" analysis - the ability to analyze vast amounts of stored information in real time.